phlippieb/phlippieb.github.io/src/content/blog/routing.md

 excerpt: How we eschewed pre-built routing frameworks for a hand-rolled system based on protocols, enums and default implementations that is tailor made to our codebase
 ---

-_How we eschewed pre-built routing frameworks for a hand-rolled system based on protocols, enums and default implementations that is tailor made to our codebase_
+_How we eschewed pre-built routing frameworks for a hand-rolled system based on protocols, enums and default implementations that is tailor-made to our codebase_

 Developing software is a process, and so is becoming a better developer.
 I have fallen in most of the pitfalls that I have encountered on the iOS development trail so far, and I’m still slowly climbing out of them as I continue.
 It’s all part of the process, right?